bioperl/bioperl.github.io/formats/sequence_formats/Swissprot_sequence_format.md

 Description
 -----------

 The following is an example of Swissprot "flat" format, the only swissprot format flavor that BioPerl is capable of parsing as of version 1.5.1.
-The system can parse these files with the module.

 Swissprot also releases an XML formatted database.